Reviews You Can Rely On

 Our favorite sleeping bag for car camping is the Alps OutdoorZ Redwood.
 It's rugged yet comfortable, has a cozy flannel interior, and is quite warm.
 Backpackers seeking a lightweight, comfortable, and warm bag should check out our favorites, the unisex Western Mountaineering MegaLite or the Western Mountaineering AlpinLite, a perfect shorter size bag for women.

-If you only camp a few times a year, you can likely get by with a budget bag like the Coleman Brazos for car camping or the lighter weight, down-filled Mountain Hardwear Bishop Pass 15 for backpacking trips.
+If you only camp a few times a year, you can likely get by with a budget bag like the Coleman Brazos for car camping or the lighter weight, down-filled Exped Terra 15 for backpacking trips.

-Editor's Note: We updated our sleeping bag review on December 1, 2025, to add a new award-winning camping sleeping bag, a new backpacking bag, and updated media and recommendations.
+Editor's Note: We updated our sleeping bag review on May 17, 2026, to include two new award-winning down sleeping bags.

 Related: Best Camping Sleeping Bags